fshsrobotics/fshsrobotics.github.io/content/pages/c-course/Basics of C.md

 C is a programming language.
 We learn it because:

  - Most of you have played around with Python or Scratch - this isn't much of a jump up.
- - It's sorta "low level", which means you can pretty directly talk to a robot's attachments (sensors, motors).
+ - It's sorta "low level", which means you can pretty directly talk to a robot's attachments (sensors, motors), as well as interface well with custom sensors.
  - It's pretty straight forward - code reads from top to bottom.

 RobotC is a C-based editor and compiler.
 You'll be able to use most of what you learn in C in RobotC, and there are only some small differences.